box/box-python-sdk/docs/hub_items.md

 - hub_id `str`
   - The unique identifier that represent a hub.
 The ID for any hub can be determined by visiting this hub in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/hubs/123` the `hub_id` is `123`.
+- parent_id `Optional[str]`
+  - The unique identifier of an item list block within the Box Hub.
+When provided, the response will only include items that belong to the specified item list, allowing you to filter results to items on a specific page or section.
 - marker `Optional[str]`
   - Defines the position marker at which to begin returning results.
 This is used when paginating using marker-based pagination.
 This requires `usemarker` to be set to `true`.
 - limit `Optional[int]`